julyfun/how-to/softwares-and-tools/clash/use-clash-on-remote-linux-using-pure-cli.md

 > This is minimal steps

-- Get a clash core, from like https://public.890535.xyz/clash/Clash.Core/
+- Get a web url for vpn subscription
-- Use this shell tool: see: https://github.com/Elegycloud/clash-for-linux-backup
+- Use this shell tool: see: https://github.com/Elegycloud/clash-for-linux-backup (some clash core are included)
-- Install proxychains
+- Use `proxychains`.
+Search `proxychains` under this how-to repo.

+> Verified on 24.7.29